dongdong/Notes/DS/DistributedSystemsForFunAndProfit.md

 	- Gossip for replica synchronization

+##### CRDTs

-##### Disorderly programming
+* Disorderly programming

-* operation-centric work can be made commutative where a simple READ/WRITE semantic does not lend itself to commutativity
+	- operation-centric work can be made commutative where a simple READ/WRITE semantic does not lend itself to commutativity
 	- Consider a system that implements a simple accounting system with the debit and credit operations in two different ways:
 		- using a register with read and write operations, and
 		- using a integer data type with native debit and credit operations